THE BALD SOPRANO

 A shy professor and an insolent pupil.
 The roles will soon be reversed, the tables turned.

-*From the 28 of march, every Wednesday, The Bald soprano will be subtitled in english
+Every Wednesday, The Bald soprano will be subtitled in english

 A story out of the ordinary